Inman City Police Department

 Reserve Police Officers

 Bill Holland, Police Chaplain – Law enforcement is one of the top-ranking stress-producing jobs anywhere.
 It’s Bill’s job to be on and off crime scenes, administering to the crisis and spiritual needs of those men and women who serve in the City of Inman’s Police Department.
 Bill, who has served as a Patrolman for the State of Maryland before coming to Inman, has the unique qualifications both as a police officer and minister with which to administer his counsel to his fellow law enforcement officers.
-He’s been on the job for over 15 years, and it’s Bill who rides with officers, attends all court proceedings, counsels with families of victims, and helps anyone in need.
+He’s been on the job since 1996, and it’s Bill who rides with officers, attends all court proceedings, counsels with families of victims, and helps anyone in need.